djspiewak/schrodinger/CONTRIBUTING.md

-# Contributing to Effects4s
+# Contributing to Schrodinger

-The Effects4s project welcomes contributions from anybody wishing to participate.
+The Schrodinger project welcomes contributions from anybody wishing to participate.
-All code or documentation that is provided must be licensed with the same license that Effects4s is licensed with (Apache 2.0, see LICENSE.txt).
+All code or documentation that is provided must be licensed with the same license that Schrodinger is licensed with (Apache 2.0, see LICENSE.txt).

 ## Code of Conduct

-People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing Effects4s on the GitHub page, Gitter channel, or other venues.
+People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing Schrodinger on the GitHub page, Gitter channel, or other venues.

 We hope that our community will be respectful, helpful, and kind.
 If you find yourself embroiled in a situation that becomes heated, or that fails to live up